gselander/ace-key-groupcomm-oscore/draft-tiloca-ace-oscoap-joining.md

 # Protocol Overview {#sec-protocol-overview}

-Group communication for CoAP over IP multicast has been enabled in {{RFC7390}} and can be secured with Object Security for Constrained RESTful Environments (OSCORE) {{I-D.ietf-core-object-security}} as described in {{I-D.tiloca-core-multicast-oscoap}}.
+Group communication for CoAP over IP multicast has been enabled in {{RFC7390}} and can be secured with Object Security for Constrained RESTful Environments (OSCORE) {{I-D.ietf-core-object-security}} as described in {{I-D.ietf-core-oscore-groupcomm}}.
 A network node explicitly joins an OSCORE multicast group, by interacting with the responsible Group Manager.
 Once registered in the group, the new node can securely exchange (multicast) messages with other group members.

 This specification describes how a network node joins an OSCORE multicast group leveraging the ACE framework for authentication and authorization {{I-D.ietf-ace-oauth-authz}}.
 With reference to the ACE framework and the terminology defined in OAuth 2.0 {{RFC6749}}: